-Inserting Memory Cards
+Inserting a Memory Card

 You can use optional memory cards in the chartplotter.
 Map cards allow you to view high-resolution satellite imagery and aerial reference photos of ports, harbors, marinas, and other points of interest.
-You can use blank memory cards to record sonar data and transfer data such as waypoints, routes, and tracks to another compatible Garmin chartplotter or a computer.
+You can use blank memory cards to transfer data such as waypoints, routes, and tracks to another compatible chartplotter or a computer.

-1 Open the access door 1 on the front of the chartplotter.
+1 Open the door 1 on the memory card reader.